 THURSDAY, 14 APRIL 2016

-1. It is difficult to say what I believe.
+It is difficult to say what I believe in.

-It is difficult for me to commit to anything, because I would have to believe in it 100% (see point 1), and I would have to constantly sell that commitment to myself.
+It is difficult for me to commit to anything, because I would have to believe in it 100%, and I would have to constantly sell that commitment to myself.

-4. Ten years ago or so I believed that I could write something, and someone will read it and think, “This guy is right.
+Ten or fifteen years ago I believed that I could write something, and someone will read it and think: “This guy is right.
 It needs to be so.
 I will act differently from now on.”

-7. On Thursday, 28 January 2016 at 13:26 I wrote: Perhaps the best novel that would ever be written in any language has already been written.
-But still we have to continue writing.
-Perhaps the most generous man who will ever walk this earth has been dead for decades or centuries.
-But still we need to continue being generous.
+On Thursday, 28 January 2016 I wrote: Perhaps the best novel that will ever be written in any language has already been written.
+But still, we have to keep writing.
+Perhaps the most generous human being who will ever live has been dead for decades or even centuries.
+But still we need to keep on giving.

 MONDAY, 18 APRIL 2016

-Think about it: trees are beautiful; they provide shelter to people and animals and birds; trees provide food for humans and animals and birds, and insects; trees house ecological systems in which some creatures live out their entire life cycles; trees clean polluted air and make it easier for people to breathe; trees provide wood for houses and huts and other shelters, and for furniture; trees provide wood for heat; trees provide paper for books; a person can become an activist for the cause of trees – in fact, many people are already devoting their lives to this cause; trees can keep growing for hundreds of years; and lastly but not least, if you suddenly find yourself walking naked outside one day, you can simply walk over to the nearest tree, gently break off a sprig of leaves and cover your face.
+Think about it: trees are aesthetically pleasing; they provide food and shelter to people, animals, birds and insects; in many cases a single tree is an ecological system in which some creatures live out their entire life cycles; trees clean polluted air and make it easier for people to breathe; trees provide wood for houses and huts and other shelters, and for furniture; trees provide wood for heat; trees provide paper for books; a person can become an activist for the cause of trees – in fact, many people are already devoting their lives to this cause; trees can keep growing for hundreds of years; and last but not least, if you suddenly find yourself standing naked outside one day, you can simply walk over to the nearest tree, gently break off a sprig of leaves, and cover your face.